Sharing Positivity in Care and Health

 Comparing Care to a Dogs Life

 When you beat or ignore a dog, it becomes nervous and resentful, compliant and aggressive.
 You love that dog and give it care and kindness it flourishes into your best friend.
-Surely if we give kindness and care to a stressed sector we can in-still the beginnings of change?
+Surely if we give kindness and care to a stressed sector we can instil the beginnings of change?
 We can create positivity and support the confidence to evolve.

-Shouting about the good stuff feels vulgar or lacks morality but the reality is all businesses have a bottom line.
+Shouting about the good stuff feels vulgar or lacks morality but the reality is that all businesses have a bottom line.
 Promoting care is building business to the next resident, the next generation.
 The truth is, people move on from care, albeit back to their homes, or hospitals or sadly they die.
 The sector continues to run and promoting sales and opportunities is actually good business practise.

 We are all getting older, ageing does not mean we should decline at this rate.
 Ageing means there is a growing market, more needs, more older people, more heath care, more business.
 So then tell the stories, share good practise, use the power of social media to influence your local and global markets.